scilus/scil-documentation/source/guides/nextflow.rst

     - :bash:`main.nf` contains the pipeline itself, all the processes that will be run and how to inter-connect them.

-Assuming you installed Nextflow (and most other software) :doc:`here <explore_software>`., you can get the help to display by typing:
+Assuming you installed Nextflow, you can get the help to display by typing:
 :bash:`nextflow /PATH/TO/PIPELINE/main.nf --help`

 .. figure:: /images/intro_to_nextflow_help.png